 Simple Arpeggio Patterns

-After one semester of music-reading skills development, my students begin to learn classical literature, this page being the first lesson.
+After one semester of developing music-reading skills, my students begin to learn classical literature, this page being the first lesson.
 Allegro is a very simple p-i-m pattern with easy left-hand chord transitions.
-The two studies will be beneficial in preparing right hand technique before taking on Allegro.
-The first isolates the p-i-m pattern, while the second focuses on thumb movement.
+The two studies on the top of this page will be beneficial in preparing right hand technique before taking on Allegro.
+The first study isolates the p-i-m pattern, while the second focuses on thumb movement and control.

 Advanced Guitar For the Classroom – Classical Guitar

 Below, you can download a single pdf of the complete Advanced Classical Guitar Book (2nd – 4th year), or download individual studies and repertoire contained in that book.

 The first part of the Classical Guitar book (pp. 6-18) is intended for my second-year students.
 As a continuation of the beginning book, the repertoire in this section moves from the relatively simple arpeggio patterns presented in the beginning book to more advanced technique.
 This includes learning two-and three-part literature (melody, bass and pedal), using and combining rest stroke and free stroke, slurs, grace notes, harmonics, and playing out of first position.
 This section concludes with Lagrima or Adelita, by Francisco Tárrega, which I use as an end-of-the year final.
 Note that in all technical areas in all levels of the book, there are multiple pieces and studies to choose from.
 It is not intended that all the pieces be played.
 One or two works just fine.